 3. Injurious wildlife import permits for salamanders will generally only be issued for scientific and research purposes and can be obtained by contacting ECCC’s CITES Permitting Office at email@example.com or 1-855-869-8670.

-4. “Salamanders” means all species of the order Caudata, which includes axolotl, newts, mudpuppies, waterdogs, hellbender, olm, ensatinam, sirens, amphiumas, and all other types of salamanders, whether live or dead.
+4. "Salamanders” means all species of the Order Caudata, which is in the Class Amphibia (amphibians), and includes axolotl, newts, mudpuppies, waterdogs, hellbender, olm, ensatinas, sirens, amphiumas, and all other types of salamanders, whether live or dead.

 5. The import restrictions by ECCC do not apply to other amphibians (toads, frogs, and caecilians).

-6. ECCC’s import restrictions for salamanders are implemented via amendments to sections 5(a) of the Wild Animal and Plant Trade Regulations.
+6. ECCC’s import restrictions for salamanders are implemented via amendments to sections 5(a) of the Wild Animal and Plant Trade Regulations (WAPTR).

 - Date modified: